aavotins/HiQBioDiv_EGVs/docs/05-GeodataProducts.md

 unlink("./RasterGrids_10m/2024/SimpleLandscape_class420_darzini_lad.tif")
 ```

-- Class `500` - **Built-up**: built-up areas, filled in at the end (see section
+- Class `500` - **Built-up**: built-up areas, no particular layer or data source used.
-"merging and filling" of this chapter) using information from Dynamic World for
+Filled in at the end (see section "merging and filling" of this chapter) using
-places not covered by other classes.
+information from the Dynamic World for places not covered by other classes.

 - Class `600` - **Forests, Shrublands, Clearings**: areas covered with trees and
-shrubs, clearings, and dead forest stands, **filled in order** - dominates over
-classes with higher values.
-The following sources have been combined to create this
+shrubs, clearings, and dead forest stands.
+The following sources have been
-class (in order of overlap):
+combined to create this class (in order of overlap):

     – [The Global Forest Watch](#Ch04.09) layer records of tree canopy cover
     loss since 2020, coded as `610`;